miccolis/miccolis.github.io/_posts/2025-08-05-dynamodb-geospatial.md

 Back in 2018 AWS published a blog post about using DynamoDB for storing geospatial data.
 It talks about using [Z-order indexing to efficiently reference data](https://aws.amazon.com/blogs/database/z-order-indexing-for-multifaceted-queries-in-amazon-dynamodb-part-1/).
 Since reading that post I have wanted to give it a try, despite a bit of yak shaving along the way, I’ve got it done!

-The approach I took is pretty much exactly what they talk about in the article, and I want to share what that looked like for me to implement, but I’m also gonna have some digressions along the way.
+Code is over on <a href="https://github.com/miccolis/morton-ddb">https://github.com/miccolis/morton-ddb</a> and the approach I took is pretty much exactly what they talk about in the AWS article.
+I want to share what that looked like for me to implement, but I’m also gonna have some digressions along the way.
 Starting now…

 ### Digression one - Typescript for type-checking Javascript